Do you know a woman who is being abused? A legal rights handbook

 Orders for women on reserve

-Indigenous women living on reserve can have a hard time getting some family court orders enforced.
+Indigenous women and people who are gender diverse living on reserve can have a hard time getting help to make sure their partner follows family court orders.
 This is because different laws can apply on reserve lands.
 For example, the Ontario law on exclusive possession does not apply on reserve lands.

 Criminal court orders